This is most likely going to sting, but you can do it.

 Being loyal to a mortgage lender is like being loyal to a shark.
 Needless to say, it’s pointless because you’ll get shafted regardless.

-3) Switch to interest-only mortgage (if you currently have a repayment policy)
+3) Switch to interest-only mortgage (if you currently have a repayment mortgage)

 If you’re currently on a repayment mortgage plan, you might want to consider switching to an interest-only plan.